HACKSSENTIAL RULES ~ CHAPTER IV

 Age is determined by a 1d4 roll:

-The GM provides a method for rolling KS values (see Attributes).
+The GM provides a method for rolling CS values (see II.1).
 These stats reflect the character’s potential.

-A character’s age affects their base KS values as follows:
+A character’s age affects their base CS values as follows:

 Each additional 15 years beyond 60: –1 CO and –1 BU